ASHGI President and founding board member, C.A. Sharp, can conduct one- or two-day seminars for your club or group.

 10 Steps To a Healthier Breed reviews ten proactive things dog owners and breeders can do to benefit the overall health of their breed.

 Don’t see a program that fits your needs?
 Many of the above were developed to meet the request of a host group.
-Tell us what you want and we’ll see if we can create a program for your group’s specific needs.
+Tell us what you want and we’ll see if we can create a program for you!
+Would you like to book a seminar?

 Selecting a Date